+3.1.6 Continuity for Working Families

-3.1.6 Lead Agencies are required to take into consideration children's development and promote continuity of care when authorizing child care services (98.21(f); 98.16(h)(6)).
+Lead Agencies are required to take into consideration children's development and promote continuity of care when authorizing child care services (98.21(f); 98.16(h)(6)).
 Lead Agencies are reminded that authorized child care services are not required to be strictly based on the work, training, or education schedule of the parent (98.21 (g)).
 Check the approaches, if applicable, that the Lead Agency uses when considering children's development and promoting continuity of care when authorizing child care services.

-☐ a.
-Coordinating with Head Start, Prekindergarten, other early learning programs, or school-age programs to create a package of arrangements that accommodates parents' work schedules b.
-Inquiring about whether the child has an Individualized Education Program (IEP) or Individual Family Services Plan (IFSP) c.
-Establishing minimum eligibility periods greater than 12 months ☑ d.
-Using cross-enrollment or referrals to other public benefits e.
-Working with IDEA Part B, Section 619 and Part C staff to explore how services included in a child's IEP or IFSP can be supported and/or provided onsite and in collaboration with child care services f.
-Working with entities that may provide other child support services. g.
-Providing more intensive case management for families with children with multiple risk factors; h.
-Implementing policies and procedures that promote universal design to ensure that activities and environments are accessible to all children, including children with sensory, physical, or other disabilities i.
+[x] a.
+Coordinating with Head Start, Prekindergarten, other early learning programs, or school-age programs to create a package of arrangements that accommodates parents' work schedules [] b.
+Inquiring about whether the child has an Individualized Education Program (IEP) or Individual Family Services Plan (IFSP) [] c.
+Establishing minimum eligibility periods longer than 12 months [x] d.
+Using cross-enrollment or referrals to other public benefits [] e.
+Working with IDEA Part B, Section 619 and Part C staff to explore how services included in a child's IEP or IFSP can be supported and/or provided onsite and in collaboration with child care services [] f.
+Working with entities that may provide other child support services. [] g.
+Providing more intensive case management for families with children with multiple risk factors [] h.
+Implementing policies and procedures that promote universal design to ensure that activities and environments are accessible to all children, including children with sensory, physical, or other disabilities [] i.
 Other.
 Describe:

-3.1.7 Fluctuation in earnings.
+3.1.7 How the Lead Agency accounts for Fluctuation in earnings.